Film Faced Plywood for Concrete Formwork: The Complete Guide

 - Column and beam boxing — small panels cut to size.
 Edge sealing after cutting is essential

-- Bridge decks and infrastructure — heavy-duty 21 mm panels with 220 g/m² film for maximum cycle life
+- Bridge decks and infrastructure — heavy-duty 21 mm panels with PF core glue and 220 g/m² film for maximum cycle life

-- Architectural exposed concrete — smooth phenolic film leaves a high-quality surface finish.
-220 g/m² black film delivers the best results for exposed-face applications
+- Architectural exposed concrete — PF core glue paired with 220 g/m² phenolic film delivers the best results for fair-face applications

 Common Mistakes to Avoid